spectresystems/spectre.cli/docs/input/index.md

 # How does it work?

-The underlying philosophy behing `Spectre.Cli` is to rely on the .NET type system to declare the commands, but tie everything together via composition.
+The underlying philosophy behind `Spectre.Cli` is to rely on the .NET type system to declare the commands, but tie everything together via composition.

 Imagine the following command structure: